biojppm/rapidyaml/changelog/current.md

   - `WriterFile` and `WriterOStream` no longer track the number of emitted bytes.
   - `error_on_excess` is now used in the emit-to-buffer overloads, and no longer in the main `Emitter::emit_as()` driver function.
 - [PR#617](https://github.com/biojppm/rapidyaml/pull/617): Clean emit API, part 2: tidy emit classes among new header files:
-  - c4/yml/emit_buf.cpp
-  - c4/yml/emit_buf.hpp
-  - c4/yml/emit_container.hpp
-  - c4/yml/emit_file.cpp
-  - c4/yml/emit_file.hpp
-  - c4/yml/emit_options.hpp
-  - c4/yml/emit_ostream.hpp
-  - c4/yml/emitter.hpp
-  - c4/yml/emitter.def.hpp
-  - c4/yml/writer_buf.hpp
-  - c4/yml/writer_file.hpp
-  - c4/yml/writer_ostream.hpp
+    - Top-level emit headers:
-  `c4/yml/writer.hpp` and `c4/yml/emit.hpp` still bring in everything as before, but should now be avoided in favor of including only the specific headers needed by the user..
-This enables better compilation speeds.
-Other than some internal changes (in the types passed to the main driver function `Emitter::parse_as()`), there are no logic changes.
+      - `c4/yml/emit_container.hpp`: emit to resizeable contiguous char container (eg `std::string`, `std::vector<char>`)
+      - `c4/yml/emit_buf.hpp`: emit to char buffer (`substr`)
+      - `c4/yml/emit_file.hpp`: emit to C `FILE*`
+      - `c4/yml/emit_ostream.hpp`: emit to STL-like ostreams
+    - The old `c4/yml/emit.hpp` is now a pure umbrella header, including all of the above.
+For better compilation speed, avoid the umbrella header, and prefer including the concrete header (container, buf, file or stream).
+    - The rest of the emit code was split over these new implementation headers:
+      - `c4/yml/emit_options.hpp`: options to control emitting
+      - `c4/yml/emitter.hpp`: main emitter class
+      - `c4/yml/emitter.def.hpp`: definitions of main emitter class.
+      - `c4/yml/writer_buf.hpp`: policy class to emit to char buffer (`substr`)
+      - `c4/yml/writer_file.hpp`: policy class to emit to C `FILE*`
+      - `c4/yml/writer_ostream.hpp`: policy class to emit to STL-like ostreams
+    - There are no external logic changes: all the `emit_*()` functions remain the same.
+    - Other changes in this PR:
+      - Added `Tree::root_id_maybe()` which is safe to call on an empty tree.